General information

 Import licences

-You may not need a health or hygiene licence to import food, but many foods from countries outside the EU require licences for trading purposes and may be subject to quotas.
-Rural Payments Agency.
+You may not need a health or hygiene licence to import food, but many foods from third countries require licences for trading purposes and may be subject to quotas.

 Food colourings, flavourings and sweeteners

 Some plant and vegetarian products may contain food colourings, flavourings or sweeteners.
-Although these may be approved by the food authority in the country of origin, some of them may not be approved in the EU.
-Email our food additives team for any queries.
+Although these may be approved by the food authority in the country of origin, some of them may not be approved in GB.
+If you have any queries please contact our Food Additives team through our online form.

 Labelling